DIY Bug Zapper Circuit Projects for Eliminating Insects

 First, build a round wooden base plate with a similar diameter to the inside of a plant vase cover.
 Then, tighten the wooden base plates with vase covers by drilling their sides.

-Make a cylindrical shape out of the mesh while ensuring they don’t touch while they overlap each other.
-Use a spade bit to make a hole for light fitting at the plate’s center.
+Make a cylindrical shape out of the mesh while ensuring they don’t touch while overlapping.
+Use a spade bit to make a light-fitting hole at the plate’s center.

 1. Fit the zapper LED bulb/blacklight; electrically fit the bulb and hot glue it.